NatronGitHub/Natron/Documentation/source/guide/getstarted-environment-menus.rst

 Context menus
 -------------

-You can right clic in many places of Natron to get quick access to a contextual menu.
-Here are the main ones
+You can right-click in many places of Natron to get quick access to a contextual menu.
+Here are the main ones:

 .. figure:: _images\menu_context_curve_01.png